twalker7/mindfulnest-wellness-app/README.md

 # MindfulNest
-## An application for mental and physical wellness
+## an application for mental and physical wellness

 ## Description